-Radio London banned this song, since it was about a transvestite who steals undergarments.
+Radio London banned this song, since it was about a man who steals women's undergarments.
 The far more conservative BBC played it, indicating they either didn't have a problem with this particular subject matter or didn't understand it.

 Before the band came out at their shows in the late '80s, this played while video of Pink Floyd in 1967 was shown on the giant screens.

-This had a Blues sound the band was known for.
+This had a blues sound the band was known for.
 Pink Floyd's name originated from Syd Barrett.
-His two favorite blues artists, Pink Anderson and Floyd Council, appeared to him in what he referred to as a "vision," giving Syd the idea for the name. (thanks, Anthony - Wantagh, NY)
+His two favorite blues artists, Pink Anderson and Floyd Council, appeared to him in what he referred to as a "vision," giving Syd the idea for the name.

-The promotional black and white music video displayed the band with Syd.
-During the video, the band dressed up a mannequin and took it to a beach. (thanks, Andy - Cleveland, OH)
+The promotional black-and-white music video displayed the band with Syd.
+During the video, the band dressed up a mannequin and took it to a beach.